Access to HE: Health Care Professions Level 3 Diploma

 The course runs one day a week, is modular and delivered through a combination of taught sessions, lectures, research and independent study.
-Subjects covered include biology, psychology, professional health care practice, social issues in health care, and a non-graded study skills unit.
+You will study 15 units delivered under three core subject areas:

-Students must be 19+ and have extensive work experience in the health care sector.
-Students must preferably have GCSE Maths and English at grade 4 and above.
+Students must be 19+ and preferably have work experience in the health/social care sector.
+Students must preferably have GCSE Maths and English at grade 4/C and above.

-Preferably students will be employed in the Health Care sector, although this is not a pre requisite in itself.
+Preferably you will be employed in the health care sector, although this is not a prerequisite in itself.

 Fees and Additional Costs